 original fuel tank are in steel enclosures that I built and are

-sealed well enough to withstand washing and immersion in water
+sealed well enough to withstand washing and immersion in

-wire/cable entry into enclosures.
+used for all wire/cable entry into enclosures.

-Since the motor is enclosed, I am using a boat bilge blower to
+Since the motor is enclosed, I am using a boat bilge blower

-I have set up a push button switch (momentary on-off) on handlebar
+I have set up a push button switch (momentary on-off) on

-using the ATV for plowing and other jobs.
+is handy for using the ATV for plowing and other jobs.